dethwing/Wonder-Boy-in-Monster-World---Randomizer/README.md

 (3).
 Point it at the (Legally Aquired) rom you'll be using.
 Make sure you're using USA version, not Japanese!
 I cannot guarantee it will work the same [Though it might!]

 (4).
 Be Patient.
 Sometimes it takes a while, sometime it crashes.
-It may also crash.
 If you receieve the message "Maybe it was a bad seed?" try again.
+If it gets over 50,000 atttempts, I'd recomend trying again.

 (5).
 Open the output with your emulator.
 I use fusion, but it should work with any of them.